dyuri/xontrib-langenv/README.md

 This xontrib initializes `rbenv` when `xonsh` is started.
 After initialization `rbenv` commands works as they would do in any *classic* shell.

+## Compatibility notes

+If you are using `xonsh` v0.11 (or older) and you have issues with the latest version of this xontrib, try to downgrade it to version 1.0.6.